 I can’t believe there are only 3 months left in this school year!
 Summer is going to be here before we know it!
 Now is the time I figure out what camps or activities I will schedule for my kids to keep them busy and off the couch!
-Last year was all about the camps, and this year will likely be too, but as my kids get older they are getting tired of attending the same camps every year.
+Last year was all about the camps, and this year will likely be too.
+They’ve shown a lot of interest in the Brookwood Camp as some of their friends went last year and absolutely loved it!
+As my kids get older they are getting tired of attending the same camps every year.
 In doing my research I was able to come up with new ideas that I think that your kids and mine will love!

 - Cooking Camp: My kids attended this camp last summer for the first time and are already asking to do it again!
 They were able to learn so many valuable skills and they could practice those skills with me at home.
 It was really nice having some help in the kitchen!
 Here are some camps that are hosted nationwide, and hopefully in your area: Sur La Table, Williams-Sonoma, and Whole foods.

 - Sport Camp: These camps are great!
 They allow kids to be active, play outdoors, make new friends, and spend time with the sport they love!
 Here are few that we have attended: Nike Basketball Camp, soccer camps through San Diego Futsal, baseball camp, golf camp, surf camp, dance camp, and gymnastics.

 - Tech/Engineer Camp: These camps are great for keeping the mind sharp!
 For kids who love technology and building things, like my son, this is the perfect choice!
 This is one of the new camps we will be trying out this summer.
 Here are some of the companies I researched that offer them:ID Tech, Digital Media, and Camp Invention.